aidenlab/3d-dna/README.md

 - 	[0123…] – correspond to the assembly at individual editing iterations;

 c) 	.scaffold_track.txt & .superscaf_track.txt
-- 	Scaffold boundary files (Juicebox 2D annotation format);
+- 	Scaffold boundary files (Juicebox 2D annotation format) - still supported but now relatively obsolete that .assembly files can be loaded into Juicebox via Juicebox Assembly Tools;

 d) 	.bed & .wig files
 - 	Tracks illustrating putative misjoins;

 e) 	.assembly (supersedes .cprops and .asm files)
-- 	Custom file format that tracks modifications to the input contigs at various stages in the assembly;
+- 	Custom file format that tracks modifications to the input contigs at various stages in the assembly.
+Together with matching .hic files input to Juicebox Assembly Tools;

 f) 	supplementary files:
 - 	edits.for.step.\*.txt; mismatches.at.step.\*.txt; suspect_2D.at.step.\*.txt - list of problematic regions (Juicebox 2D annotation format);